docdann/assetkit/docs/index.md

 assetkit registry pull myplugin --output ./fetched
 ```

-To enable tab-completion of registry package names, install `argcomplete` and either run `activate-global-python-argcomplete --user` or add `eval "$(register-python-argcomplete assetkit)"` (or `assetkit completion bash`) to your shell profile.
+To enable tab-completion of registry package names, install `argcomplete` and add `eval "$(register-python-argcomplete assetkit)"` (or `assetkit completion bash`) to your shell profile.

 See `USAGE.md` for a full guide.